beingbing/pathshala-problems/36CaseStudy2/03Lecture03.md

 - backend server will first run the code to generate an output against given input, then save it against a unique submission_id in DB, and respond with both output and submission_id.
 - we will make two APIs, one for generating unique submission_id and one for submitting the code.
-- we won't make client to wait for indefinite time when code is waiting processed, as soon as code is submitted, we will display a message that 'your code is in queue' and keep polling to check if code execution is done or not.
+- we won't make client to wait for indefinite time when code is getting processed, as soon as code is submitted, we will display a message that 'your code is in queue' and keep polling to check if code execution is done or not.
 - so to summarise, journey of this API will be to get the code in request, save it in DB against